DiegoDilley/16S_Pipeline/GUIDE.md

 ## 1. Where the data comes from

 R is not the start of this pipeline.
-Before any of it, you've run something like QIIME2 or DADA2 in a shell:
+Before any of it, you've run something like QIIME2 or DADA2 in a shell (i didnt record my code for that so its not here) :

 - imported and demultiplexed raw reads
 - trimmed and quality-filtered them